French (2018 - 2020)

 For students who have an interest in the literature of several different countries and/or cultures and wish to explore that literature through English translation.
 Consists of four courses (16 points) taught in English with a focus on foreign (i.e., not originally written in English) literature offered by participating CAS disciplines (classics, comparative literature, dramatic literature, East Asian studies, English, French, German, Hebrew and Judaic studies, Italian, Middle Eastern and Islamic studies, Russian and Slavic studies, and Spanish and Portuguese).
 A student majoring in a specific language cannot take courses in his or her home department for this minor.
 In addition, a student must take courses from at least two different departments for this minor, with no more than two courses from the same department.

 Eligibility: A student must spend a minimum of three full semesters in residence at the College of Arts and Science.
 Attendance at NYU Paris counts toward such residence.
-The student must maintain an overall GPA of at least 3.65 and a major average of 3.65 or higher.
+The student must maintain an overall GPA of at least 3.65 and a major GPA of 3.65 or higher.
 Students who wish to pursue honors should apply to the departmental director of honors during their junior year.

 Accelerated B.A./M.A.
 Program in French or French Studies